-Easy analogy of no free lunch in negotiation
+Easy analogy of free concessions and free lunches

 To make this perfectly clear, let me start with a non-controversial analogy based on holiday experiences:

 A couple of years ago, on transatlantic flights, each passenger could take a luggage of 32 kg.
 Airline operators quietly reduced it to 23 kg at some point of time.
-Now, on the latest flight I am taking, you have to pay for every luggage you take.
+Now, on the latest flight I was taking, you had to pay for every luggage you take.

 Of course, these additional payments could make passengers upset.
 But, one can also look at it from a more practical point of view.
 Over the years, airport taxes have increased substantially.
 Airline operators, under heavy pressure (e.g. by low cost companies), have lowered their part of the ticket price.
 The biggest driver for the airliner’s cost is the weight the plane is carrying.
 It determines the amount of fuel required which represents the biggest part of the variable costs.

 Before, ticket prices obviously included the cost impact of “free luggage”.
 And there was no incentive for passengers to take less kilos.
 I could take a big amount of books on holidays and might not read them all.
-Now that luggage has to be paid for, one starts thinking about it: shall I take a reasonable amount of books, maybe rather paperbacks?
+Now that luggage has to be paid for, I should think about optimization: shall I take a reasonable amount of books, maybe rather paperbacks?
 Or, shall I buy some books or magazines at my destination instead?